Visited by ODOmatt January 26th 2019

-Before becoming the leader of the world’s most fierce resistance force, Ho Chi Minh cut his teeth working as a pastry chef on the Newhaven-Dieppe ferry line.
+Before becoming the world’s most famous revolutionary leader, Ho Chi Minh worked as a pastry chef on the Newhaven-Dieppe ferry line.

 The town hit national headlines in 2013 when it announced controversial plans to commemorate the famous visitor with a small centennial commemoration stone.
 Thankfully for all Sussex-based Odd Day Outers, the stone got laid.